Bolton School Senior Boys

 Sport At Bolton School

 Sport flourishes at Bolton School.
-The traditional Autumn and Spring term team games are football and rugby.
-In football the School has a strong reputation and we are an Independent Schools' Football Association (ISFA) Focus School, driving football development throughout the region.
+The traditional Autumn and Spring term team games are football, hockey and rugby.
+In football the School has a strong reputation and we are a member of the Independent Schools' Football Association (ISFA) driving football development throughout the region.
 In recent years, the School has reached several national ISFA finals.
 Members of the School are regularly selected for national Independent Schools' FA teams at U19 and U16 level.
 The School enjoys a good working relationship with the local football academies, in particular with Bolton Wanderers.
 The football coaching is led by Mr Keith Branagan.
 The former Republic of Ireland keeper is a UEFA A coach who played more than two hundred games for Bolton Wanderers.
 School footballers are encouraged to join the Old Boltonians' Football Club when they leave school.

-Rugby now runs parallel to football throughout the School in the first two terms.
+Rugby now runs parallel to football and hockey throughout the School in the first two terms.
 School players regularly represent Greater Manchester and Lancashire.
 More recently, the first international caps have been awarded to boys from the school.
-School rugby competes in the Daily Mail and Lancashire Cups in various age groups.
-In recent years we have joined the very popular Northern 7s' circuit in the latter part of the Spring term.
+School rugby competes in the u18 and u15 Schools cup and Lancashire Cups in various age groups.
+In recent years we have joined the very popular Northern 7s' circuit in the latter part of the spring term.
+The club has a strong link with Bolton RUFC, who supply coaches at various times of the year.
 Rugby League has recently been introduced and is proving very popular, in particular with the junior players.
-It is led by John Duffy, the Leigh Centurions Captain, who is also the town Development Officer.

-Hockey is also played in the first two terms and there is a considerable fixture list.
+Hockey is also played in the first two terms taking place on our brand new astro and there is now a considerable fixture list.
 Representative teams are organised for Middle and Upper School age groups and the School has developed a good relationship with local clubs.

 In summer, the main sport is cricket which is played at all levels.
-Currently our U15s are national 20/20 champions.
-Town, County and standard players feature in all age group teams.
+Our U15s have recently been national 20/20 champions.
+Town, and County standard players feature in all age group teams.
 Some go on to be recognised by the English Cricket Board.
+Recent Old Boy Haseeb Hameed made his England debut in 2016 and is currently playing for Nottinghamshire in the County championship.
+Brothers and Old Boltonians, Matthew and Callum Parkinson play County cricket for Lancashire and Leicestershire repectively

 The swimming team competes on a regular basis against other schools.
-In 2012 they were very successful and remained unbeaten in ten galas.
+In recent years they have been very successful and often remain unbeaten in the ten galas in which they compete.

 Indoor provision consists of a Sports Hall, which contains four badminton courts, cricket nets and a basketball court, as well as a 25-metre swimming pool.
 The gymnasium also houses a purpose-built climbing wall.
-In addition there is a well equipped fitness room
+In addition there is now a well equipped fitness room, where specific strength and conditioning sessions take place.

-The School is surrounded by 32 acres of land which provide five football and three rugby pitches, as well as cricket nets, three cricket pitches and seventeen tennis courts.
+The School is surrounded by 32 acres of land which provide a brand new hockey astro, five football and three rugby pitches, as well as cricket nets, three cricket pitches and seventeen tennis courts.
 All of these facilities are utilised in the physical education timetable provided weekly for each boy.

 The School offers a wide-ranging selection of sports tours both in the UK, and further afield.
 In recent years rugby has toured South Africa twice and cricket has been on several trips to the West Indies.
 Over the years football has built a strong relationship in Holland, resulting in a junior tour which takes place every two years.
-Senior football has also recently completed their pre-season training in Holland.
+Senior football has also recently completed their pre-season training in Holland and have had a successful tour to Spain.

 Bolton School is very lucky to have a very enthusiastic and qualified group of teachers and coaches that give up countless hours to ensure "sport for all".